eccentricOrange/scholarships-scraping/README.md

+## Deprecation notice
+I used this project to scrape scholarship data for financing my undergraduate studies.
+I think I've found the ones that are meet both my eligibility criteria and my financial needs, and this project will hence not be maintained.

+___

 # Scholarships scraper

 This project helps you get through giant lists of scholarships.
 In particular, this project handles the following for you: